callstack/repack/website/docs/code-splitting/usage.md

    - Webpack, based on it's internal naming logic or a [magic comment: `webpackChunkName`](https://webpack.js.org/migrate/5/#using--webpackchunkname--)
    - Manually
 3. `ScriptManager.shared.loadScript(...)` resolves the chunk location using `ScriptManager.shared.resolveScript(...)`.
-4. The resolution happens inside `resolve` function passed when calling `new ScriptManager(...)`.
-5. The resolved location is compared against previous location of that script, if and only if, `storage` was provided and the script was resolved before.
+4. The resolved location is compared against previous location of that script, if and only if, `storage` was provided and the script was resolved before.
-6. The resolved location is passed to the native module, which downloads if necessary and executes the script.
+5. The resolved location is passed to the native module, which downloads if necessary and executes the script.
-7. Once the code has been executed the `Promise` returned by `ScriptManager.shared.loadScript(...)` gets resolved.
+6. Once the code has been executed the `Promise` returned by `ScriptManager.shared.loadScript(...)` gets resolved.

 :::info